marbl/Krona/KronaTools/README.txt

 For installation and usage instructions please refer to: http://sourceforge.net/p/krona/wiki/KronaTools

-Tool names start with 'kt' and can be run without arguments to list options.
+Tool names start with 'kt' (use TAB for completions) and can be run without arguments to list options.

 For questions and comments please email:
 Brian Ondov <ondovb@nbacc.net>